znuny/FAQ/doc/en/config.md

 ## Approval function

-The OTRS FAQ has an approval feature.
+The Znuny FAQ has an approval feature.
 If you activate the approval feature all newly created FAQs also create a new ticket in a predefined queue.
 The persons who need to approve the FAQ entries can then act on these tickets and approve the FAQ articles if they see fit.
 As long as